 Look to invest in founders that are “doers” vs. “talkers”.

-While there are numerous lessons in Angel that will likely apply to crowdfund investing, there are also many points that Jason is adamant about that will likely differ from Reg CF investing.
+While there are numerous lessons in Angel that apply to crowdfund investing, there are also many points that Jason makes that will likely differ for Reg CF investors.

-First, is his strong belief that to be successful in angel investing, you must be located in Silicon Valley.
-Obviously, this is a major difference between angel investing and Reg CF investing.
-Regardless, there are probably many angel investors out there that would also beg to differ on this point.
+First is his strong belief that to be successful in angel investing, you must be located in Silicon Valley.
+Obviously, this is a major difference between angel investing and Reg CF and online startup investing.
+Regardless, there are many angel investors out there who would also beg to differ on this point.

-Next, is his belief that angel investing is an opaque practice and must remain opaque due to the potential for high returns.
-The democratization of early-stage investing is one of the very points that equity crowdfunding is looking to resolve, so it will be interesting to see how the potential returns of crowdfund investing can compare to angel investing in the coming years.
+Next is his belief that angel investing is an opaque practice and must remain opaque due to the potential for high returns.
+The democratization of early-stage investing and access to capital is one of the very points that equity crowdfunding is looking to resolve, so it will be interesting to see how the returns of crowdfund investing compare to angel investing in the coming years.

 Several other chapters discuss concepts that are important to angel investors that do not apply to Reg CF investing, such as getting on Cap Tables by being advisors or board members, exercising pro-rata rights (e.g. follow-on investments in later rounds), and several other topics.

-If you are investing large amounts of capital like traditional angels (i.e. tens of thousands per deal), you should definitely pick up a copy of the book to get all the details.
+If you are investing large amounts of capital like traditional angels (i.e. $10k+ per deal), you should definitely pick up a copy of his book to get all the details.

 While his opinions are expressed in a passionate (and some may say arrogant or brash) way, Jason's early-stage investment credentials have earned him the right to do so.
-Being a first-round investor in companies like Uber and Thumbtack, getting the ability to dive inside his mind and see his thought process when selecting tech startups to invest in is a valuable experience for any early-stage investor.
+Since Jason is a first-round investor in companies like Uber and Thumbtack, the opportunity to dive inside his mind and see his thought process for investing in tech startups is a valuable experience for any early-stage investor.

 He does share his own investment process and details, and the book is a great starting point for any investor looking to begin investing in tech startups.

 One thing to keep in mind is whether some of the most successful angel investors today are just a form of survivorship bias.
-That is - with a large enough pool of investors, assuming that every investor picked startups completely randomly, a few investors would be statistically probable to end up being vastly more successful than everyone else.
+That is - with a large enough pool of investors, assuming that every investor picked startups completely randomly, a few investors would be statistically probable to be vastly more successful than everyone else.

 Those investors would then be the ones touting their unique and proprietary investment methods, even though there were no causal factors that influenced their outcomes.
 And they may truly believe in their own superiority, despite the fact that luck was the real driver.

-So are successful startup investments primarily due to luck or skill for Jason and other angel investors?
-The reality is, it's probably a combination of both.
+Are successful startup investments primarily due to luck or skill for Jason and other angel investors?
+The reality is, it's likely a combination of both.

-Warren Buffett, in a speech to Columbia University, discussed a similar situation to this using coin-flipping orangutans.
-While the orangutans who managed to get 20 straight heads shouldn't be seen as having any type of "secret sauce," Buffett does say this:
+Warren Buffett, in a speech to Columbia University, discussed a similar situation using coin-flipping orangutans.
+While the orangutans who managed to get 20 straight heads shouldn't be seen as having any type of "secret sauce," Buffett does say:

 ...if (a) you had taken 225 million orangutans distributed roughly as the U.S. population is; if (b) 215 winners were left after 20 days; and if (c) you found that 40 came from a particular zoo in Omaha, you would be pretty sure you were on to something.
 So you would probably go out and ask the zookeeper about what he's feeding them, whether they had special exercises, what books they read, and who knows what else.
 That is, if you found any really extraordinary concentrations of success, you might want to see if you could identify concentrations of unusual characteristics that might be causal factors.